VoxeLibre/VoxeLibre/API.md

 * `soil_sapling=2`: Soil for saplings.
 Intended to be natural soil.
 All saplings will grow on this
 * `soil_sapling=1`: Artificial soil (such as farmland) for saplings.
 Some saplings will not grow on this
 * `soil_sugarcane=1`: Sugar canes will grow on this near water
+* `disable_suffocation=1`: Disables suffocation for full solid cubes (1)

+### Footnotes

+1. Normally, all walkable blocks with the default 1×1×1 cube as a collision box (e.g. sand, gravel, stone, but not fences) will damage the players while their head is inside.
+This is called “suffocation”.
+Setting this group disables this behaviour

 ### Groups (mostly) used for crafting recipes